In modern web development, handling communication between different

 Signals from scratch

 Enough theory, lets dive in.
-Our plan is to create a signal, a derive function and an effect function.
+Our plan is to create a signal, a effect and a derived function.

 export function signal<T>(defaultValue: T) {